Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 Aarock tells Max and Minia to take a break from training taking them to a hot tub or beach before they have thier first live match.
 Minia is angry insiting they have a match tommarow that they should be training and leaves.

-When the arives to the beach.
+When they arives to the beach.
 If not before the match maybe this is when Max first see's the scars cover Minia's back if not before the match.
 While relaxing Aarock may explain her traing and how she was not born a cybervator and that she give most if not all of her earning back to the other human making Max realize she is not as selfish/mean as he first thought

 Minia: a hot spring?
 So what kind of training are we doing?